- How did Diana Baumrind come up with parenting styles?

 - Won’t perform as well at school

-- More likely to display delinquent behaviour as adolescents
+- More likely to display delinquent behavior as adolescents

 - Have more mental health problems